Wines to drink with turkey and other Thanksgiving foods

 After decades of ingredient, herb and spice modifications, only the decadence of these items remained consistent.
 Casseroles provide a much needed make ahead convenience and the leftovers reheat to perfection.
 Find great casserole recipes in any southern cookbook.
 No southern cooking experience required, just heart.

-Whether or not casseroles are a part of your family dining, dishes of richness pair perfectly with the 2013 Allamand Pinot Noir.
+Whether or not casseroles are a part of your family dining, dishes of richness pair perfectly with the Prosper Maufoux Bourgogne Pinot Noir AOC 2021.
 The layers of ripe wild berries and cherries coupled with the medium-bodied flavor offers a great balance with rich foods.
-Soft tannins and balanced acidity with a fruity and spicy finish bring out the depth of flavors rich food and pairs beautifully.
+Soft tannins and good acidity with a fresh blackcurrant, raspberry and cherry aromas bring out the depth of flavors rich food and pairs beautifully.
 To keep with the wholesomeness of Thanksgiving it helps that this red wine is grown with no herbicides or pesticides.

 Wine with Turkey